Are you looking for ways to entertain your dog inside?

 This game is one of our favorites!
-I’ll put the pups in a down or sit-stay in their respective crates with open doors, hide myself somewhere in my home (bath tub, shower stall, inside a closet, behind a couch, etc.), then call the pups by telling them “Come find Mommy!”.
+I’ll put the pups in a down or sit-stay in their respective crates with open doors.
+Then I hide somewhere in my home (bath tub, shower stall, inside a closet, behind a couch, etc.) and call the pups.
+“Come find Mommy!”

-2. Playing A Game of “Find The Treat/Toy”
+2. Play A Game of “Find The Treat/Toy”

-You can really get creative with your hiding spots and use cardboard boxes, upside down food bowls, towels, or just different areas of your place.
+You can really get creative with your hiding spots.
+Use cardboard boxes, upside down food bowls, towels, or just different areas in your home.

 I find that keeping training sessions fun & short has the best outcome and will incorporate 4- 5 sessions each 5-10 minutes in length.

 The stairs keep us fit when we can’t go for our usual walks outside.
-Going up and down 10-20 times in a row will get your heart pumping a little and make you feel great afterwards!
+We’ll go up and down 10-20 times in a row.
+That gets our heart pumping a little and make us feel great afterwards!

-7. Offering Puzzle Toys Like A Filled KONG Toy
+7. Offer Puzzle Toys Like A Filled KONG Toy

 Sometimes it’ll be just their regular raw dog food, other times I’ll whip up a mix of yogurt, dehydrated or air-dried treats, and also add some fruit or veggies.